4Cost of living in Ontario

 Rent prices

-The neighbourhoods of Little Italy, Wellington West, Chinatown, Tunney’s Pasture and Mechanicsville are very central and affordable, while the Glebe, South Ottawa and Lowertown are more expensive.
+The neighbourhoods of Little Italy, Wellington West, Chinatown, Tunney’s Pasture and Mechanicsville are central and affordable, while the Glebe, South Ottawa and Lowertown are more expensive.
 Vanier also offers cheap rentals.

 Ottawa is often referred to as the “National Capital Region,” a federal designation that includes the neighbouring city of Gatineau, Quebec, and surrounding urban and rural communities.
-Indeed, living in Gatineau, just across the river, can be a tempting option because rent prices are cheaper.
-According to the CMHC, a bachelor apartment is $656 per month and a two-bedroom apartment is $782 per month.
-PadMapper’s data suggests slightly higher rent prices—$825 per month for a bachelor apartment and $1198 per month for a two-bedroom apartment.
+Living in Gatineau, just across the river, can be a tempting option because rent prices are cheaper.

 Public transportation